 |VI.
 Anidiotelis Agape: True or Selfless Love: perfect romantic love between people with an aligned belief system and common interests based on the equilibrium of strong spiritual desires and deep emotional needs.|

 In Plato’s dialogue, The Symposium, the playwright Aristophanes suggests that the origin of love lies in the desire to complete ourselves by finding a long-lost “other half”.

 Surprisingly he was right.
 Love in the ladder moves upward.
-In addition, even though all stages there exist to some degree, Eros is the nowadays dominant type or stage behind any human endeavor (the ladder of love in this article is differentiated from the original and reflects the personal views of the writer).
+In addition, even though all stages there exist to some degree, Eros is the nowadays dominant type or stage behind any human endeavor (it is important to state here that the ladder of love and fear in this article is differentiated from the original and reflects the personal views of the writer).